nopnop2002/Raspberry-ssd1306/README.md

 (*)You can change any pin.
 #define MOSI 12 // You can change
 #define SCLK 14 // You can change
 #define RST   8 // You can change
 #define DC    7 // You can change
+#define CS   10 // You can change

 ---